For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Like Tesco, Co-op has a two-tier system for meal deal pricing.
 Co-op members pay £3.50, while non-members have to stump up £4 – as good a reason as any to sign up for a loyalty card.

 While it's not the cheapest for non-members, we're big fans of the meal deal selection at Co-op.
-As well as the typical meal deal contenders, like sandwiches, salads, pasta and sushi, you can sometimes grab a soup or even a filled naan.
+As well as the typical meal deal snacks, you can grab tasty baked goods like croissants and cinnamon swirls.
 Not too bad for £3.50, we reckon.

 Visit Co-op »